amitt46/amitt46/README.md

 # 👋 Amit Thakuri

-**Cybersecurity Enthusiast | Business IT Graduate | Network and System Administration Aficionado**
+Cybersecurity Enthusiast | Business IT Graduate | Network and System Administration

 ## 👨‍💻 About Me

-I am a motivated Business IT graduate from Seneca Polytechnic College with a strong foundation in cybersecurity, network, and system administration.
-I recently earned the **Google Cybersecurity Certificate** and am currently pursuing the **(ISC)² Certified in Cybersecurity (CC)** certification to deepen my technical expertise.
+I am a Business IT graduate with a robust background in cybersecurity and network/system administration.
+My key strengths include problem-solving, data analysis, and system optimization, with a dedication to enhancing defensive security expertise.
+I value protecting organizations and maintaining secure digital environments, driven by the challenge of foreseeing and mitigating cyber threats.
+My aim is to apply my technical capabilities and proactive mindset to help organizations achieve their security goals and safeguard their critical digital assets.

 ## 🛠 Technical Skills
 - **Programming**: Python, JavaScript, XML, HTML, CSS